GreenInfo-Network/nyc-crash-mapper-chart-view/README.md

 The main scaffolding and layout of the app resides within `src/containers/App.jsx`.

-The app is connected to Redux via `<Provider>` and rendered to the DOM within `./src/ReduxEntry.jsx`.
+The app is connected to Redux via `react-redux`'s `<Provider>` component within `./src/ReduxEntry.jsx`.

-The entry point (`src/index.js`) makes use of `react-dom`'s `render()` method to inject the entire thing into the DOM.
+The entry point (`src/index.js`) makes use of `react-dom`'s `render()` method to inject the entire app into the DOM.
 It is configured for [Webpack's Hot Module Replacement](https://webpack.js.org/concepts/hot-module-replacement/) so that upon making changes the DOM will update without a full page reload, though sometimes a full page reload is necessary for changes to take place.

+##### React Component Tree:
+The following describes how React Components are nested within the app:

+- App\*

+  - Header/index
+    - HeaderTitle
+    - Menu\*

+  - Sidebar/index
+    - SelectAreasController
+      - SelectAreasList\*
+    - OptionsContainer
+    - FilterByType\*
+    - FilterByBoundary\*

+  - LineChartsContainer
+    - ReferenceEntitySelect\*
+    - LineChartWrapper\*
+      - LineChart
+      - LineChartTitle

+  - DotGridChartsContainer
+    - DotGridWrapper\*
+      - DotGridChart
+      - DotGridTitle

+  - RankCards/index
+    - RankCardsList\*
+    - RankCard

+  - TimeLine\*
+    - TimeLineD3

+  - RankCardsControls

+  - Legend\*
+    - index
+      - CompareLegend
+      - EntitySelections
+        - EntitySelector
+      - RankLegend
+      - Logos

+  - Message

+  - About

+_\* means Component is a **container**_

+##### A Word on React-Redux Implementation
 In writing this web app I have not followed the Container & Presentational Component paradigm strictly in the sense that most of the **container** components contain mark up (JSX).
 My rationale for this is that it can be annoying to rename a component after connecting it to Redux, [although sometimes this is necessary](./src/containers/LineChartWrapper.jsx).
 In the Redux docs, an example of this is calling the `TodoList` component `VisibleTodoList`.
 The latter is essentially a wrapper around the former component, and while this makes sense semantically I found it burdensome to do this for each component that is connected to Redux.

 #### Integration with D3